EU lawmakers move against Hungary over rule of law

 “The order has arrived from Berlin and they will vote accordingly,” Orban said, in reference to German Chancellor Angela Merkel, whose governing Christian Democratic Union is the largest party in the EPP.

 Orban has insisted that all of the criticism against his government is based on Hungary’s tough anti-immigration policies, which include fences built in 2015 on Hungary’s southern borders with Serbian and Croatia to divert the flow of migrants and very restrictive asylum rules.
-He has also expressed his desire to remain within the EPP, which he said was “deeply divided” on the issue of migration.

 Pablo Gorondi reported from Budapest, Hungary.